DynamoDS/librarie.js/docs/v0.0.1/layout-specs.md

 ```
 There are two ways of appending elements into the new section.
 One way is to specify the items the same way we did for the `default` section.
 Another way is to simply include them as `path`s in `include`.

 If the `path` contains a `://` in its prefix, the prefix will be removed from the item name.
-For example, if we have an item named `pkg://DynamoText.Text.FromStringOriginAndScale`, the "DynamoText" class will be created and rendered as follows:
+For example, given an item named `pkg://DynamoText.Text.FromStringOriginAndScale`, the `DynamoText` class will be created and rendered as follows:

 ![image](img/layout-add-ons.png?raw=true)